Director - Dr. Richard Thorn. (May 2014)

 Maura Lyons, Manager – Leave No Trace Ireland

 Maura is a graduate of Science, University College Cork.
 Additionally, Maura holds a Master’s Degree in Communications and a BSc in Psychology .
 She is a Leave No Trace Advanced Trainer and also holds senior outdoor qualifications and experience in white-water kayaking, canoeing, snorkelling, power boating, sailing, lifeguarding, surfing, climbing and Mountaineering.
 Maura worked overseas for Enterprise Ireland, Northern European team within the Environmental sector.
 She also worked with Fáilte Ireland in assisting the development of Irelands first Coastal Blueway Kayak and Snorkel trails.
 Maura has been awarded for her efforts in innovation at the 'UCC entrepreneur Awards' as well by her volunteer efforts as “Volunteer Citizen of the year” by the President of Ireland.
 Maura firmly believes that maintaining positive relationships, regular exercise, a happy workspace with regular adventures are as important to your holistic health as the food you eat.
-Maura is passionate about continuous self- improvement and leading by example; she is currently undertaking a fellowship in this area.
+Maura is passionate about continuous self- improvement and leading by example; she is currently undertaking a PHD in this area.
 She undertakes regular mentoring and coaching and enjoys discovering new ways that are available for optimum health and wellness.
-She is currently planning to sail on her fist trans-Atlantic voyage from the Caribbean to the Azores.
+She is recently completed her first trans-Atlantic voyage from the Caribbean to the Azores.

 Steven has extensive executive and director experience spanning over a decade, having worked and operated in executive government, bureaucracy and not-for-profit sectors.
 He has held senior executive positions – including Chief Executive Officer and Company Secretary – for the last 15 years., primarily in not-for-profit, member-based organisations.
 Steven has been an Executive Director and Trustee for two (2) significant Trust funds for more than 10 year.
 Steven is a Member of the Institute of Director in Ireland (M Inst D) and is a Graduate of the Australian Institute of Company Directors (GAICD).
 He holds a Bachelor of Arts in Modern Asian Studies degree - BA(MAS) - from Griffith University in Brisbane, Queensland.
 Steven lives in Naas with his husband and three dogs.